 Louis-Dreyfus hits the bar to forget a bad review in You Hurt My Feelings / Photo courtesy of Sundance Institute

-In a festival ripe with unsparing looks at the wages of war, like 20 Days in Mariupol and 5 Seasons of a Revolution, this contemplation of the fall of Malaysia Air Flight 17 feels too self-conscious and enraptured by its own creative whims.
+The festival was ripe with unsparing looks at war, like 20 Days in Mariupol and 5 Seasons of a Revolution.
+Add to this list Iron Butterflies.
+The title refers to the pieces of shrapnel that tore apart the cabin of Malaysia Air Flight 17 on July 17, 2014.

 Flight to oblivion: a brutal terrorist attack get a fancyfull treatment in Iron Butterflies / Photo by Andrii Kotlia, courtesy of Sundance Institute

 The sturdiness of the narrative is undermined by artificial set pieces that use musicians, actors, and dancers to comment on the human impact of the tragedy.
 For every striking image (people lining up on the crash site as if they were passengers waiting to board a plane), there is a sequence ripe for parody, like an interpretative dance with soldiers shutting the mouths of a family of witnesses to the crash.
-It gives creativity in the medium a bad name.
+Director Roman Liubyi is too self-conscious and enraptured by creative whims to serve its subject well.
+He gives creativity in the documentary medium a bad name.

 Subscribe today